Latest News and Information about DS3 bandwidth services.

 One option is to order fractional DS3 service.
 A full DS3 interface is installed, but the line bandwidth is limited to the fractional amount you order.
 That could be 15, 20 or 30 Mbps.
 You can possibly save money this way, but not necessarily.
 The reason is that full DS3 is more of a standard service that is readily available.
 The fractional services are a special order that may or may not be available in a particular location, depending on the service provider.
 In the end, it might make the most economic sense to get a full DS3 connection.

-Ethernet over Copper Competition
+Carrier Ethernet Competition

 Fixed Wireless Delivery